-Gould Farm is a healing community located on a 700-acre working farm in the Berkshire hills of western Massachusetts.
-We serve adults, ages 18 and older with diagnoses of schizophrenia, schizoaffective disorder, bipolar disorder, major depression, and related mental health challenges.
+Gould Farm is a therapeutic community situated on a 750-acre working farm in the Berkshire hills of western Massachusetts.
+Our organization serves individuals aged 18 and above who have been diagnosed with schizophrenia, schizoaffective disorder, bipolar disorder, major depression, and other related mental health difficulties.

 Continuum of Services

 Life in a caring community of peers, staff and their families

 Clinical services and support (Licensed by the State of Massachusetts)

 A structured work program with varied activities on the farm

 Transitional services in Western Massachusetts and the Boston area

 At Gould Farm, we extend a warm welcome to our guests, inviting them to become a part of our multigenerational community.
 Our staff members and their families work and live alongside our guests, fostering strong interpersonal relationships and a sense of self-confidence through shared meals, work program, holiday celebrations, and special events.

 Guests live in one of three houses, each featuring private rooms and shared living spaces and bathrooms.
 To ensure that our guests feel supported and empowered, each house has a Resident Advisor who offers overnight support and assistance with daily living skills.
 We also offer recreational activities such as hiking, group sports, art, and music to encourage a sense of community and well-being among our entire community.

 Guests receive comprehensive care from a team of dedicated professionals, including therapists, transition counselors, consulting psychiatrists, and nursing staff.
 Our clinical approach is rooted in relationships, and we offer a variety of therapeutic modalities to meet each guest's unique needs and preferences.
 Our treatment modalities include CBT, DBT, IFS, MBT, and psychodynamic interventions.